 Luckily he was worried over nothing as turnout was not a problem for this great event.

-The 2012 district-wide art show, which took place May 10, also marked the first year of more digital artwork by students.
+The 2012 district-wide art show, which took place May 10, also marked the first year of more by students.
 What made this art show different than years past is this year more students hard work in the digital photography class at the high school was on display this year.

 Along with digital photographs, portraits and different styles of paintings, students also displayed their work from the high school's the pottery class.
 These students demonstrated how to use and how to make basic pottery bowls, dishes and creatures.

 UMHS students especially took the opportunity to show off their artistic talents.